-Votes will be counted by the inspector of election appointed for the Annual Meeting, who will separately count, for Proposal 1 to elect directors, votes "For," "Withhold" and broker non-votes; and, with respect to Proposals 2, 3 and 4, votes "For" and "Against," abstentions and, if applicable, broker non-votes.
+Votes will be counted by the inspector of election appointed for the Annual Meeting, who will separately count, for Proposal 1 to elect directors, votes "For," "Withhold" and broker non-votes; and, with respect to Proposals 2, 3, 4 and 5, votes "For" and "Against," abstentions and, if applicable, broker non-votes.
 Abstentions will be counted towards the vote total for each proposal, other than the election of directors (Proposal 1).
-Abstentions will have the same effect as "Against" votes on Proposals 2, 3 and 4, and will have no effect on Proposal 1.
-Broker non-votes will have no effect and will not be counted towards the vote total for any proposal.
-Broker non-votes on Proposals 1, 3 and 4 will have no effect and will not be counted towards the vote total for any of those proposals.
+Abstentions will have the same effect as "Against" votes on Proposals 2, 3, 4 and 5, and will have no effect on Proposal 1.
+Broker non-votes on Proposals 1, 3, 4 and 5 will have no effect and will not be counted towards the vote total for any of those proposals.